z5jt/API-documentation-Wordlist/README.md

 # API-Wordlist
-A wordlist of API documentation endpoint used for fuzzing web application APIs.
+A wordlist designed for API documentation endpoints, specifically for fuzzing web applications, search for Swagger, or OpenAI documentation.